Table of Contents

 Specific symptoms of goiter

-Clear indications of the possible presence of goiter have diffuse or nodular changes of the thyroid tissue.
+Clear indications of the possible presence of goiter are diffuse or nodular changes of the thyroid tissue.

 Diagnosis of Goiter